actionhero/ah-sequelize-plugin/README.md

 ## Notes

+- Versions `3.0.0+` of this package are only compatible with Actionhero versions `24.0.0+`, sequelize v6+ and sequelize-typescript v2+.
+Node.js v10+ is required.
 - Versions `2.0.0+` of this package are only compatible with Actionhero versions `21.0.0+`.
 - Versions `1.0.0+` of this package are only compatible with Actionhero versions `18.0.0+`.